riolly/create-t3-app/README.md

-# [create-T3-app](https://github.com/t3-oss/create-t3-app) with extra tools out of the box
+# [create-T3-app](https://github.com/t3-oss/create-t3-app) with extra tools/config out of the box

 create-t3-app is one of the fastest and easiest way to scaffold fullstack app.<br/>
 create-t3-extended make it even **faster for my case (and maybe yours).** 🏃💨<br/>

+⚠️ I make this to reduce my mental overhead whenever I start new app, but **for you paradoxically can add more** <br/>
 ⚠️ Make sure you understand create-t3-app first before continue. <br/>
 ⚠️ This template use all the t3 stack options (NextAuth, Prisma, Tailwind, TPRC)<br/>
 With these additional tools/ config: